shaloo/docs.arcana/includes/text-snippets/db_settings.md

           By default, passwordless login is always enabled in the Auth SDK.

-    !!! note "Cognito"
+    !!! note "Multiple Providers"

-          Cognito itself supports multiple verifiers such as Google.
-If you enable Cognito as one of the multiple onboarding options then you can directly configure other social providers such as Google through Cognito via the Cognito Console.
+          You can enable multiple social providers for an app via the Arcana Developer Dashboard.
+Note that Cognito itself supports multiple verifiers including Google.
+If you enable Cognito as one of the multiple onboarding options then you can directly configure Google through Cognito via the Cognito Console instead of using the Arcana dashboard.
 See [Choosing onboarding options]({{page.meta.arcana.root_rel_path}}/howto/config_social_providers.md#choose-onboarding-options) for details.